 These trends seen in the B2C marketplace are impacting the B2B segment as well.
 By 2025, 80% of all B2B interactions between suppliers and buyers would occur in digital channels, DHL reports.

-In addition to the COVID-19 pandemic’s impact on the pace of digitalisation, the evolving demographics and purchasing behaviour of the buyer — tech-savvy millennials in the workforce — are the main drivers of B2B e-commerce growth.
+In addition to the COVID-19 pandemic’s impact on the pace of digitalization, the evolving demographics and purchasing behavior of the buyer — tech-savvy millennials in the workforce — are the main drivers of B2B e-commerce growth.

 In 2019, global sales on B2B e-commerce sites and marketplaces jumped 18.2% to reach $12.2 trillion, outpacing the B2C sector and is projected to reach $20.9 trillion by 2027, according to Statista.